First macOS Mojave public beta joins iOS 12 and tvOS 12 releases

 - Mac Mini (late 2012 or newer)

-Users interested in trying the new Mojave, iOS, or tvOS betas can sign up for Apple public beta access through the Beta Software Program web site.
+Users interested in trying the new Mojave, iOS, or tvOS betas can sign up for Apple public beta access through the Beta Software Program website.
 Backing up your device is very highly recommended before installing any beta, as data corruption can happen during the testing process.
-That said, all three of the current public betas are quite stable and reliable, apart from some scattered third-party app crashes on macOS, and phone-related issues on iOS.
+That said, all three of the current public betas are quite stable and reliable, apart from some scattered third-party app crashes on macOS and phone-related issues on iOS.

 Note that the beta version of watchOS 5 for Series 1 through Series 3 Apple Watches remains available solely to developers through Apple’s developer portal.
 Apple historically has not offered public betas of watchOS.